julienmjaquet/web_scraping_tutorial/tutorial.md

 # Introduction to web scraping using R <br/>

-This tutorial was originally written for a bachelor course at the University of Fribourg, Switzerland, on November 2024. <br/>
+This tutorial was originally written for a bachelor course at the University of Fribourg, Switzerland, on November 2024 (see the full code in one chunk at the end of this page) <br/>

 For the purpose of this tutorial, we are going to retrieve data from Wikipedia.
 More specifically, we are going to retrieve data on all [Swiss municipalities](https://de.wikipedia.org/wiki/Liste_Schweizer_Gemeinden). <br/>